Fred-Barclay/Caja-Wipe/README.md

 License
 ==============
-Caja Wipe is dual-licensed under the GPLv2, or, at your option, any later version; and custom, highly-permissive licensing terms.
+Caja Wipe is dual-licensed in source code form under the GPLv2, or, at your option, any later version; and custom, highly-permissive licensing terms.

+In .deb format, caja-wipe is licensed solely under the GPLv2.

-The text for both can be found in the COPYING file.
+The text for both licenses can be found in the COPYING file.
 A list of authors is in the AUTHORS file.

 Copyright (C) 2016 Caja Wipe authors.